Fanglanc/HGGAN/README.md

   --verbose
 ```

-This samples generated plans, evaluates each plan multiple times, and aggregates uncertainty-aware semantic scores across the six selected planning dimensions.
+This samples generated plans, evaluates each plan repeatedly, and aggregates dimension-level semantic scores, confidence values, and inter-run uncertainty.